ArtHitParade

 — Christie's (@ChristiesInc) May 10, 2018

 The 12th Duke of Hamilton was not an art lover, and he had a urgent need for money.
-The sale of his collection in 2213 lots at Christie's in London was an event that experts still quote.
+The sale of his collection in 2213 lots at Christie's in London in 1882 was an event that experts still quote.

 The portrait of Philip IV by Velazquez, acquired by the British government for 6000 guineas, was however not the highest result of the sale.